Strap on your boots and get ready for a journey through time with Savannah Military Tours.

-Starting at the Webb Military Museum, the tour then combs the city, hitting 17 of the most military-affiliated squares to reveal the different roles Savannah had in wars over the ages.
+The tour combs the city, hitting 17 of the most military-affiliated squares to reveal the different roles Savannah had in wars over the ages.
 The expedition explains everything from the Siege of Savannah— one of the bloodiest battles of the American Revolution—to Savannah’s efforts in World War I and II in supplying troops.

-“I’m a native of Savannah and I felt there was a dire need for a tour that would open people’s eyes to the rich military history here,” said Mike Cates, who owns Savannah Military Tours with his wife, Dianne.
+“I’m a native of Savannah.
+I felt there was a need for a tour to relay the rich military history here,” said Mike Cates.
+Mike and his wife, Dianne own Savannah Military Tours.

-With an abundance of ghost, pirate and “historic overview” tours, Savannah was lacking a tour downtown that delved deep into her bloody past and the many wars and battles that she was a part of.
-Mike and Dianne opened the tour in an effort to change this, recruiting Army Combat Veteran David Woods and Marine Combat Veteran Austin Eskew, along with Michael Irving, a good friend/military enthusiast, to join their unit.
+What was lacking was a tour that delved deep into its military history.
+Mike and Dianne opened the tour in an effort to change this.
+They recruited Army Combat Veteran David Woods and Marine Combat Veteran Austin Eskew to join their unit.

 Mike Cates got the idea for a military tour after buying a M35 military cargo truck.
-He thought it would be an exceptional idea to start a military history tour and drive people around in the massive military vehicle.
+He pondered the idea to start a military history tour and drive people around in the massive military vehicle.
 However, due to city ordinances, they opted for air-conditioned vans instead.

-Also the owner of Savannah Port Tours and Savannah Cams, Mike is a huge military buff, who was bestowed an “Honorary Veteran” title by the VFW in Savannah for his efforts in supporting those who served.
-Both Dianne and Mike have fathers and friends who are veterans, as well as family members who are currently serving in the military.
-Their main objective in all of this is to give back to those who have served and sacrificed for the community, while teaching others about the past military efforts in Georgia’s First City.
+Also the owner of Savannah Port Tours and Savannah Cams, Mike is a huge military buff.
+He was bestowed with an “Honorary Veteran” title by the VFW in Savannah for supporting those who served.
+Both Dianne and Mike have family and friends who are veterans, some of whom are currently serving in the military.
+Their main objective in all of this is to give back to those who have served and sacrificed for the community.
+At the same time, a goal is teaching others about the past military efforts in Georgia’s First City.

 “We give a dollar back for every ticket we sell,” Dianne explained.
 “We donate it to the VFW here in Savannah.”